vagison/deep-origin-url-shortener/README.md

 - Containerization: Docker

 ## Environment Configuration
-In the apps/backend/.env file, create a .env file and assign the variables listed in apps/backend/.env.dist with db credentials, required backend port and corresponding frontend url.
+In the **apps/backend/**, create a .env file and assign the variables listed in **apps/backend/.env.dist** with db credentials, required backend port and corresponding frontend URL.
-In the apps/frontend/.env file, create a .env file and assign the variables listed in apps/frontend/.env.dist with frontend port and backend url.
+In the **apps/frontend/**, create a .env file and assign the variables listed in **apps/frontend/.env.dist** with frontend port and backend URL.

 ## Running the project locally:
 ### Pre-installation setup